USEPA/WNTR/documentation/stormwater.rst

    :class:`~wntr.stormwater.network.model.StormWaterNetworkModel` uses ``swmmio.Model`` to
    read and write the SWMM INP file. swimmio stores this information in pandas and geopandas data formats.

+Model I/O
+^^^^^^^^^^

+The stormwater subpackage includes the following functions to read/write files and transform the StormWaterNetworkModel to other data formats.
+This functionality builds on methods in swmmio.

+* :class:`~wntr.stormwater.io.read_inpfile`: Create a StormWaterNetworkModel object from a SWMM INP file
+* :class:`~wntr.stormwater.io.write_inpfile`: Write a SWMM INP file from a StormWaterNetworkModel
+* :class:`~wntr.stormwater.io.to_graph`: Convert a StormWaterNetworkModel object into a NetworkX graph object
+* :class:`~wntr.stormwater.io.to_gis`: Convert a StormWaterNetworkModel object into a WaterNetworkGIS object

 Hydraulic simulation
 ---------------------